20 Timeless Kitchens – eh?

-She’s a very talented, young interior designer.
-I love her work, immensely.
-AND her charming home in North Salem, NY.
-Definitely “another one to follow” on instagram.
+Natasha is definitely “another one to follow” on Instagram.
 Her photos are fabulous.
-So, please check her out and follow, if you’re not already.
+So, please check her out and follow if you’re not already.

-Are you saying that we have to rip out our kitchen islands, Laurel?
+Are you saying we have to rip out our kitchen islands, Laurel?

 Oh, sorry.
 Gosh, no worries!

-I am seeing a lot of tables, but I think that islands or counter-height work tables like Nancy Keyes have are absolutely fine and still very much a part of timeless kitchen design.
+I see many tables, but I think that islands or counter-height work tables like Nancy Keyes are wonderful and still very much a part of timeless kitchen design.

-For instance, this stunner by Mark Maresca has set instagram (follow Mark here) and pinterest on fire with shares and repins.
 I love this antique work table. (and all the rest too!)
-I think it adds much in the way of warmth and charm to this timeless kitchen.
+I think it adds much warmth and charm to this timeless kitchen.
+For instance, this beauty by Mark Maresca has set Instagram (follow Mark here) and Pinterest on fire with shares and repins.